 Purim in Israel

 This fun holiday commemorates the saving of the Jews from evil Haman, who planned to kill all Jews in ancient Persia.
 The story of Haman and the Jews can be found in the Biblical Book of Esther.
 The Jews were very happy when Haman was caught and sentenced to death.
 They celebrated with a great feast, drank a lot of wine, and had a party.
 So, that’s also what we Jews do to celebrate Purim in Israel.
 We dress up in funny costumes and get drunk.
 There is also a tradition of giving sweets to each other on Purim.
-The holiday is celebrated on the 14th day of the Hebrew month, Adar.
+The holiday is celebrated on the 14th day of the Hebrew month of Adar.
 In cities with ancient walls (like Jerusalem), it is celebrated on the 15th day.
+Usually, this holiday happens in March.

 You might be able to find a wild party to join on Purim while in Israel.
-You will see people with costumes on the streets for sure, even a couple of days before Purim starts.
-In bakeries, you’ll find a lot of “Haman Ears” (oznei Haman), a triangular-shaped pastry filled with chocolate or poppy seed.
+You will surely see people with costumes on the streets, even a few days before Purim starts.
+In bakeries, you’ll find a lot of “Haman Ears” (oznei Haman), a triangular-shaped pastry filled with chocolate or poppy seeds.

 Public transportation operates on Purim because it isn’t a holiday from the Torah.